WebexCC-SA/wxcc-ai-assist/docs/main/AIAgentTrack_Mission1.md

     ![Profiles](../graphics/Lab1_AI_Agent/2.16.png)

-13. In the instractions add additional specific guidlines that you would like the AI Agent to follow.
+13. In the instructions add additional specific guidlines that you would like the AI Agent to follow.
 Just **copy the text below and paste it to the Instractions section**: <br>

     >Always first check what is the event for the flowers so you can provide the best option.